pchudzik/blog.pchudzik.com/content/post/2017/batch-processing.md

 }
 {{</highlight>}}

-We can create stupid simple iterator which is responsible for fetching next page when we've fetched all data on current page.
-Above is not perfect implementation but will do for the simplest use cases.
+We can create a stupid simple iterator which is responsible for fetching next page when we've fetched all data on the current page.
+Above is not a perfect implementation but will do for the simplest use cases.

 Note usage of iterator and iterable interfaces.
-Squeezing implementation details into standard is usually good idea.
-In this case you can replace fetch implementation without affecting processing logic.
-It is leaking because you need to remember about flush and clear, but it is still better then exposing implementation to the outside.
+Squeezing implementation details into the standard is usually a good idea.
+In this case, you can replace fetch implementation without affecting processing logic.
+It is leaking because you need to remember about flush and clear, but it is still better than exposing implementation to the outside.
 With java8 you should consider using stream, but you can convert iterator to a stream at any time using [StreamSupport](https://docs.oracle.com/javase/8/docs/api/java/util/stream/StreamSupport.html#stream-java.util.Spliterator-boolean-)